Charles Gibson, 1918

 James H. Hill, ca. 1936-40

-Shell black or white corn, put water in [a pot] to boil, set it over the fire, put in a small amount of strong ashes without any charcoal, and when it boils, put in the shelled corn, and after it boils, take out the corn, and wash it off until all the corn skin is removed; and when it’s dry, put it in a mortar, and when you pound it with the pestle, add fine ashes from bean hulls or burnt corn cobs, pound it fine, sift it with a fanner, remove the fine portion, stir in some boiled beans that have been cooked, mix it with water, and when it’s stiff, break off about one handful, squeeze it, make it into a ball, or make it flat and round, and when they’ve been placed in boiling water and have cooked, they call it cvtvhakv.
+Shell black corn, put water in a pot to boil, set it over the fire, put in a small amount of strong ashes without any charcoal, and when it boils, put in the shelled corn, and after it boils, take out the corn, and wash it off until all the corn skin is removed; and when it’s dry, put it in a mortar, and when you pound it with the pestle, add fine ashes from bean hulls or burnt corn cobs, pound it fine, sift it with a fanner, remove the fine portion, stir in some boiled beans that have been cooked, mix it with water, and when it’s stiff, break off about one handful, squeeze it, make it into a ball, or make it flat and round, and when they’ve been placed in boiling water and have cooked, they call it cvtvhakv.

 It’s good to drink the soupy juice.

 Soak two quarts flint corn in water until it is soft.
 Pound in keco with kecvpe while the corn is soft and wet.
 Sift in a ‘senweskv and separate the large kernels from the fine powder.
 Mix pea hull powder with the corn meal.
 Drop in three or four drops of kvpe-cvfke for flavor.

 Mix with boiling water and form into biscuits and drop into boiling water and boil until cooked.
 It should boil about one hour.
 Beans or sweet potatoes may be mixed in before making into biscuits.